kar-ab/Motion-Planning-for-Self-Driving-Car/README.md

 # Motion-Planning-for-Self-Driving-Car

-This project is implementation of final assignment for [Introduction to Self-Driving Cars](https://www.coursera.org/learn/intro-self-driving-cars?specialization=self-driving-cars) on [Coursera- Self Driving Specialization](https://www.coursera.org/specializations/self-driving-cars)
+This project is implementation of final assignment for [Motion PLanning Self Driving Cars](https://www.coursera.org/learn/motion-planning-self-driving-cars) on [Coursera- Self Driving Specialization](https://www.coursera.org/specializations/self-driving-cars)

-In this project, Motion Planning of Self Driving Vehicle is performed using Carla Simulator.

-This goal of this project is to design a controller, which follows trajectory defined using predefined waypoints (x and y position) and velocity profile (speed at each waypoint) by providing Throttle, Brake and Steering commands to the self driving vehicle.
+This goal of this project is to design a Motion Planner, which creates trajectory to be followed using predefined waypoints (x and y position).
+The designed MOtion planning to perform following sub-modules:

-As part of control design, longitudinal speed control (i.e. throttle and brake commands) is performed using PID control and Stanley Control is used for lateral steering control.
+1) Following a global planning provided as waypoints
+2) Local planning using
+3) Behavioral Planning to generatendle traffic sign scenario
+4) Avoiding a parked vehicle using static collision checking
+5) Velocity profile generation to follow lead vehicle

 -----